El Camino Health hospitals and clinics are open throughout Santa Clara County.

 A: Our specially trained, compassionate nurses work closely with the doctor or certified nurse-midwife to honor a birth plan.
 All members of the care team will wear personal protective equipment (PPE) during delivery.
 Pain medications and epidurals are available, but nitrous oxide is currently not.

-A designated visitor/support person will be able accompany the mom through the delivery.
-The support person will be screened upon entry, cannot trade off with others, and will not be able to leave and come back.
+A designated visitor/support person and a doula will be able to accompany the mom through the delivery.
+The support person and doula will be screened upon entry, cannot trade off with others, and will not be able to leave and come back.
 They will be well cared for and provided food.

 Q: Are lactation services available?